Good Enough IT Risk Management

 - Guidance and good advice for carrying out a DPIA

 For some organisations, the DPIA is high on the list of GDPR related assignments that need to be sorted.
 But for many, the DPIA can actually wait – or at least be simplified so that it doesn’t require so many resources.
-The Director of Neupart explains when and how you should carry out a DPIA.
+Our Director explains when and how you should carry out a DPIA.

 More [fa icon="long-arrow-right"]